 Georgetown Penang street art

 Exploring the site will take you round a large part of Georgetown, and down backstreets and alleys seeking out that all important piece, and will take you the best part of the day if you walk it.
 There are plenty of cycle-rickshaws that you can hire or an air-con taxi but where’s the fun in that.

 It was a very hot morning as we set out and we were prepared for a long day and laden with water, and with the map we picked up from our hotel we had a rough route and headed for the starting point below little India and opposite the Clan Jetty’s to knock out the first of the many works.

 We headed towards Little India where almost every street has metal works in wrought Iron telling you a story of the historical uses of the area – a really nice touch and very informative.
 Must of taken them ages as the metal work was very intricate, but a nice visual.

-The whole day was all about seeing Georgetown and passing through all the different areas and around Lebuh Chulia.
+The whole day is all about seeing Georgetown and passing through all the different areas and around Lebuh Chulia.
 There are many museums that will keep you busy, along with Chowrasta market to pick up a bargain and many hawker stalls and food joints that you will pass on the quest to find all on offer.

 The large Chicken down an alley way was stumbled upon and not on the map.
 There are numerous hidden art works that aren’t on the map so keep your eyes open.
 Probably why I look surprised in the photo above 🙂 Genius I tell you.

 The above painting is another phantom painting not on any art map, we do traipse around when exploring new locations.
 Maybe we got lucky again.

 We hope you find this information interesting – Georgetown is a great place to explore and has lots to offer.
 Some of the locations in this Unesco world heritage site really take you off the beaten path.
 You can stumble upon some great treasures.